 #3- Cool down in Parque Eduardo VII

 The designer shops on Avenide de Liberdade lead up to Parque Eduardo VII, set on a slope.
 Whoever makes it to the summit is rewarded with a fine view of Lisbon and the Tagus.
-Cool down with a drink in Linha d’Água, a little peace of heaven tucked away in a corner of the park.
+Cool down with a drink in Linha d’Água, a little piece of heaven tucked away in a corner of the park.
 The cafe is popular with students from the University of Lisbon, which is located right next to it.
 We sticked to a glass of rosé, but the salad bar looked delicious.

 #4- Take a shortcut to Bairro Alto

 As the name indicates, Bairro Alto is on the high side of Lisbon.
 The most convenient way to get there is the Santa Justa Lift in Baixa.
-The lift takes you on a historic ride, as it has been operating for over 100 years.
-On top of that, you get rewarded with a beautiful view of Rossio from the platform on top.
+The lift takes you on a historic ride, as it has been operating for over a 100 years.
+On top of that, you get rewarded with a beautiful view of the Rossio square from the platform on top.
 Not to mention access to the great bars and restaurants of Bairro Alto.

 #5- Hop on tram 28 to Miradouro da Graça

 The iconic tram 28 is one of the most popular attractions in Lisbon, as proven by the long lines at its stops throughout the city.
 Beat the crowds by skipping breakfast and stand in line early.
 Stop Graça is a short walk from Miradouro da Graça, which offers yet another amazing view on the red roofs of Lisbon.
 Nearby Focaccia in Giro will make you happy you saved breakfast for later.
 This cute cafe serves delicious homemade focaccias and great coffee, to be enjoyed at their outside terrace.